-Farina is a BSc Speech and Language Science graduate from the School of Health and Psychological Sciences.
+Farina is a BSc Speech and Language Science graduate from the School of Health & Psychological Sciences.
 Her favourite thing about City is that Central London becomes your home.

 What were the most important resources for you in helping you to make your decision to study at City?

 From both the application process in Year 13 and during clearing (I came to City through clearing), I felt that speaking to current students was one of the most important resources in helping me make a decision.
 I feel current students provide a prospective student with a true view of how university is and they will try to answer questions as honestly as possible as they can probably remember when they were in the same position.